 Planning is a continuous process.
 To that end, the Plan should be periodically reviewed and updated so that it continues to align with the Association's priorities.
-It is recommended that the Plan be reviewed on an annual basis and the relative priority of the action steps evaluated, particularly those that may be implemented in the coming year.
+It is recommended and encouraged that the Board of Governors review the Plan on an annual basis.
+The relative priority of the action steps should be evaluated and adjusted based on always evolving economic and environmental conditions.
+A particular focus should be placed on those actions that may be implemented in the coming year.
 Ongoing inclusion of the community in both executing and evolving the plan will help ensure continued support and assistance.

-A more substantial update should be considered after five years where successes can be celebrated, and new goals and objectives can be developed.
+More substantial updates should be considered after five years where successes can be celebrated, and new goals and objectives can be developed.